apache/paimon/docs/content/flink/sql-alter.md

 The following SQL adds the partitions of the paimon table.

-For flink sql, you can specify the partial columns of partition columns, and you can also specify multiple partition values at the same time, only with metastore configured metastore.partitioned-table=true
+For flink sql, you can specify the partial columns of partition columns, and you can also specify multiple partition values at the same time, only with metastore configured metastore.partitioned-table=true.

 ```sql
 ALTER TABLE my_table ADD PARTITION (`id` = 1);